Raghavdargan/Data-Science-Project-Series./README.md

 Each project includes data preprocessing, model building, evaluation, and results.

-## Table of Contents
-- Breast Cancer Prediction
+## Breast Cancer Prediction
-  - Project Overview
-  - Dataset
-  - Data Exploration
-  - Data Preprocessing
-  - Modeling
-  - Evaluation Metrics
-  - Results
-- Stock Price Prediction
-  - Project Overview
-  - Dataset
-  - Data Exploration
-  - Data Preprocessing
-  - Modeling
-  - Evaluation Metrics
-  - Results
-- Sentiment Analysis
-  - Project Overview
-  - Dataset
-  - Data Exploration
-  - Data Preprocessing
-  - Modeling
-  - Evaluation Metrics
-  - Results
-- How to Use
-- Contributing
-- License

   ### Project Overview
     This project aims to predict whether a tumor is malignant or benign based on various medical attributes.

   ### Dataset
     The dataset used for this project is the Breast Cancer Wisconsin (Diagnostic) Data Set.

    ### Data Exploration
     Exploratory Data Analysis (EDA) was conducted to understand the distribution and relationships between features.

    ### Data Preprocessing
     Data preprocessing steps include handling missing values, scaling features, and encoding categorical variables.

    ### Modeling
     Various machine learning models were used, including Logistic Regression, Decision Trees, and Random Forest.

    ### Evaluation Metrics
     Models were evaluated using accuracy, precision, recall, and F1 score.

    ### Results
     The best-performing model SVC acheived an accuracy of 96%.

    ## Stock Price Prediction
    ### Project Overview
     This project aims to predict stock prices using historical data.

    ### Dataset
     The dataset used for this project consists of historical stock prices from [source].

    ### Data Exploration
      Exploratory Data Analysis (EDA) was conducted to identify trends and patterns in the stock prices.

    ### Data Preprocessing
    Data preprocessing steps include handling missing values, feature engineering, and scaling features.

    ### Modeling
    Various machine learning models were used, including Linear Regression, Naive Bayes , XGBOOST, Random Forest

    ### Evaluation Metrics
    Models were evaluated using Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).

    ### Results
    The best-performing model Random forest acheived an accuracy of 76%

+  ## Sentiment Analysis
    ### Project Overview
-This project aims to predict the sentiment (positive or negative) of a given text (e.g., tweets, reviews, etc.) based on its content using natural language processing (NLP) techniques.
+   ### Dataset
+   ### Data Exploration
+   ### Data Preprocessing
+   ### Modeling
+   ### Evaluation Metrics
+   ### Results
+- How to Use
+- Contributing
+- License

 ### Dataset
 The dataset used for this project contains tweets, where each tweet is labeled with its sentiment.
 The dataset includes attributes such as text, sentiment, age of user, time of tweet, and other demographic information related to the user.